katcipis/katcipis.github.io/_posts/drafts/go-object-model.md

-Since I had my share of C programming, and also other cool languages like Lua, it is not very hard to me to think about closures and functions, but as I see other people developing in Go I sense some struggling to understand how Go works with objects.
+Since I had my share of C programming, and also other cool languages like Lua, it is not very hard to me to think about closures and first class functions, but as I see other people developing in Go I sense some struggling to understand how Go works with objects.

-A vivid example is not seeing that a function that accepts a function as a parameter can also be called passing a method, So the idea is to de-construct the object model to just functions and build it back to how Go works, showing that the first class concept in Go is actually functions not objects.
+A vivid example is not seeing that a function that accepts a function as a parameter can also be called passing a method, So the idea is to de-construct the object model to just functions and build it back to how Go works, showing that Go is much more prone to functions with objects as an aid to make some idiom's easier than a object oriented language where objects domain with the traditional "everything is an object" idea.

 It will probably be a lousy de construction since I'm not an expert in Go, but yet I feel compelled to try :-).